Illustrated Propagation: Monstera Deliciosa

 1. I’d definitely suggest starting in water to get the initial root going.
 Not sure if you would have as much luck just putting them in soil.

 2. I use these garden stakes since they’re strong and durable.
 Monty is about 5′ tall and I’m currently using 4-5 stakes to keep him upright.
 Plus I use them for all of my other large plants too.
+A moss totem would work, too, but you’ll have to keep it moist.
 Thanks for reading!

 Time to Plant?

 Q: Hi there!
 I have a Monstera cutting from months ago that I had kept in water.
 It has many many roots now!
 When is a good time for this leaf with roots to be planted into soil?
 Thanks!